 Confirm the minimum check-in time with your airline prior to your departure.
 You don’t want to be the passenger who’s late and holds the plane up or (worse still) miss your flight altogether.
 Checking-in online is also a handy way to reduce potential waiting times once you arrive at the airport.
 Most airlines provide online check-in facilities – visit your airline’s website for more information.

 Make sure you stay healthy.
-Visit your doctor prior to departure or, if you have travel insurance with Cover-More, contact their Emergency Assistance Hotline regarding any vaccinations or any other precautions that may be recommended.
+Visit your doctor prior to departure.
 Find out more about healthy travel and vaccinations on the World Health Organization website.

 Check that any medications you are taking are legal in the country you will visit.
 If you need to take essential medication with you, make sure that you keep the medication in its original packaging and carry a letter of approval from your doctor or dentist.
 If you need to travel with large quantities of medication, it’s also a good idea to separate the quantity between your luggage, in case bags go missing.
 For more information, phone Medicare Australia's Travelling with PBS Medicine inquiry line on 1800 500 147 or visit humanservices.gov.au.